 The Plastic Clever Schools initiative has three levels to it: Inspire, Investigate, Act.

 At each level of the challenge, you will be sent the relevant section of our Teacher and Student Toolkits that will provide you with all the necessary information, evidence criteria, and activities that you will need for that level.
 Once you’ve completed each level, you’ll need to upload the required evidence on your school profile, accessible via the progress map.

-The Plastic Clever Schools: Nottinghamshire Challenge is officially running from the beginning of September 2021 during the 2022 academic year, Schools can work at whatever pace suits them best within this time limit – just make sure you upload your evidence after each level is completed to unlock the next one!
+Schools can work at whatever pace suits them, they just need to make sure to upload your evidence after each level is completed to unlock the next one!

 Nothing!
 The Plastic Clever Schools initiative and its resources are completely free to all schools 🙂